Personal Blogging In 2020

 Why Blogging Declined

 Personal blogging kind of fell apart as monetisation took hold.
-A new authenticity market flourished, promising bloggers financial rewards through ad revenue, free stuff, and payment for promoting things, in exchange for being themselves.
+A different market flourished, promising bloggers financial rewards through ad revenue, free stuff, and payment for promoting things, in exchange for being a carefully curated version of themselves.
 The collaborative culture started to fail.
 Bloggers with smaller audiences grew tired of going unnoticed.
 Bloggers with bigger audiences got more mainstream opportunities, writing books, or working for larger publications.